 Founded: Clara and John Molloy in 2007

 Based In: Paris, France

 Best Known For: Luxury fragrances, home scents, and body products

 Most Popular Product: Irish Leather perfume, Marfa perfume, Lalibela perfume

 Fun Fact: Clara and John's passion for adventure and travel inspired their niche yet incredibly popular fragrance house.

 Other Brands You’ll Love: Maison Francis Kurkdjian, Le Labo, Maison Crivelli

-You see, Memo Fragrances, a Parisian perfume brand, is called memo because each scent is a snapshot of a place, a memory, like a postcard from the founders' travels.
-Scent and memories are processed so closely in the brain that it makes total sense to base a perfume brand on memories, and the special memories created travelling to new places.
-Memo perfumes don't just inspire thoughts of far-off locales from Marfa to Luxor, the bottles are keepsakes in themselves, as each is adorned with an illustration that perfectly sums up the aroma inside.
-Such is the charm of Memo, created in 2007 by married couple Clara and John Molloy, that it has cemented itself as the number one fragrance brand in Harvey Nichols.
+You see, Memo Fragrances, a Parisian perfume brand, is called Memo because each scent is a snapshot of a place, a memory, like a postcard from the founders' travels.
+Scent and memory are processed so closely in the brain that it makes total sense to base a perfume brand on memories, and the unforgettable moments created traveling to new places.
+According to the brand's Instagram page, Memo Fragrances is "giving the fragrance a direct link with that state of reminiscence and sensitivity specific to travel and discovery.
+The expression “The journey is the destination” captures the spirit well."

+Memo perfumes don't just inspire thoughts of far-off locales from Marfa to Luxor; the bottles are keepsakes in themselves, as each is adorned with an illustration that perfectly sums up the aroma inside.
+Such is the charm of Memo Paris, created in 2007 by married couple Clara and John Molloy, that it has cemented itself as the number one fragrance brand in Harvey Nichols.